Affiliate links on Android Authority may earn us a commission. Learn more.

 Fitbit hook & loop band

-A solid option right from Fitbit itself, this Charge 5 band ditches the classic buckle closure for a flexible hook and loop option.
+A solid option right from the source, this Fitbit band ditches the classic buckle closure for a flexible hook and loop option.
 There’s no more need to worry about your wrist falling between sizes.
-This option is especially comfortable for all-day use or for wearing to bed if sleep tracking is a priority.
+This band is especially comfortable for all-day use.
+We especially like it for wearing to bed and getting the most out of Fitbit’s powerful sleep tracking suite.
 Fitbit currently offers a Coastal Blue option or a Charcoal design with a heathered pattern.

 The best Fitbit Charge 4 bands